tonymitchell/tonymitchell/_posts/2022-05-21-setup-avr-toolchain-on-wsl.md

     usbipd wsl list
     ```
 1. You should see your device listed.
 Note the bus ID (e.g 5-7)
-1. Attach the device to WSL:
+1. Attach the device to WSL (update busid value with the value for your device):
     ```
     usbipd wsl attach --busid=5-7
     ```